KansasCityWomeninTechnology/cocktails-worksheets/docs/css/04-box-model-layout/README.md

 ## Footer

-In the footer, the copyright text needs to be a contrasting color and centered.
-Also set the `height` to `50px` and padding on top.
+In the footer, we want the copyright text to be a contrasting color and centered.
+Also set the `height` to `50px` and add padding on top to set the footer off a bit more.

    > [!HINT]
    >